For this craft kit and tutorial, we’re sharing our Japanese embroidery folk art of Sashiko!

-This beautiful Japanese folk textile embroidery form translates as ‘little stabs’ and was traditionally used as a form of darning, or quilting stitch to build up warmth in winter clothing.
+This traditional textile process translates as ‘little stabs’ and was used by farmers and fisherman as a form of darning, or quilting stitch to build up warmth in winter clothing.

 A little different to Western embroidery, the needle is much longer and loaded with multiple stitches to get these structured geometric lines.

-Our kit included the full template, step by step instructions and enough fabric to make two placemats – or the design could be tweaked to make a bag, book cover or small cushion cover.
+Our craft kit included enough fabric to make two placemats, or the tutorial can easily be tweaked to make a bag, book cover or small cushion cover.
+Enjoy the video!

 If you missed the kit and would like the downloadable pdf instructions & templates, you’ll find them in Etsy shop*.